bissellator/uxapieditor/README.md

 `delObject  ('/v1/blogs/81a3722e-4975-4cf7-8940-89859666b3f8', 'My Adventures in Amsterdam')`

 `objectLabel` is optionally used to provide a human readable warning "you are going to delete {objectLabel}.." -- if an `objectLabel` is not provided the UUID for the `objectID` will be displayed.

+After it deletes the object, the script tries to call to a function `postObjectCleanup(path, text)` -- this allows you to write a custom catch to decide what to do with the UI after the object is no longer around to be displayed.

 #### `getContract()`
 Returns the API contract from `uxapihost` as a JSON object.